PyConPL/Book/2015/presentations/import_deep_dive/text.md

     >>> with open(filename, 'rb') as f:
     ...     data = f.read()

-However, this will only work when the module and data is loaded from regular files.
+However, this will only work when the module and data are loaded from regular files.
 If they were, for example, distributed in a zip file, the `open` function would fail.